kamac/AskXML/README.md

 ## BUT WHY?

-1. There are data dumps like stack exchange's, stored in XML.
+There are data dumps like stack exchange's, stored in XML.
 They're big, so fitting them whole into memory is not desired.
 With AskXML you can query things fast, and rather comfortably (provided you know SQL).

-2. FOR FUN. (run SQL on all the things!)

-Before you go ANY further though, it's very possible your task can be achieved with XPATH and ElementTree XML API, so give that a look if you haven't heard of it.
+Before you go any further though, it's very possible your task can be achieved with XPATH and ElementTree XML API, so give that a look if you haven't heard of it.

 ## Installation